The Clayton Commitment to High Quality Youth Development

 - Fees are assessed based on the days of operation per week, not the child’s individual attendance within that week.

-- Fees may be prorated if the week includes only 2 days of regular school attendance and 3 or more days of holiday.
+- Fees will be billed at the daily rate if the week includes only 2 days of regular school attendance and 3 or more days of holiday.

 Variable Attendance Based Plans charge a set per day per child fee based on actual child attendance.*